Narotam-Mishra/react-native-learning/ReadMe.txt

 2).
 Style various core components,
 3).
 Styling across iOS and Android

+# Section 3 - Styling in React Native

 ## Lec 20 - StyleSheet API (5:55)

 # StyleSheet API allows us to style components in react native.
 For Styling there is new project directory being created named `stylingRN`